Skip to main content

 Applicants who satisfy the Minimum Standard for the Reference Report will be ranked according to their combined score for the Structured Curriculum Vitae, Examination and Reference Report with the selection tool weightings applied (which equates to a score out of 70 points).
 All other applicants will be deemed Unsuitable, will not be ranked, and will not proceed further in the selection process.

-A total of 24 applicants will be shortlisted for the Neurosurgery Semi-Structured Interview (Interview).
+A total of 24 applicants (and ties) will be shortlisted for the Neurosurgery Semi-Structured Interview (Interview).
 The Interview shortlisted spots will be allocated in order of overall ranking of suitable applicants.

 Neurosurgery Semi-Structured Interview

-Applicants shortlisted for the Interview will be advised of their Interview time at least 14 days prior to the Interview date.
+Applicants shortlisted for the Interview will be advised of their Interview date and time at least 14 days prior to the Interview date.

 Applicants must make themselves available at the scheduled Interview time.
 Applicants who do not participate in the Interview at the scheduled time will not be considered further in the selection process and their application will be withdrawn.